pianonate/patterning/README.md

-# GameOfLife
+# patterning
-This project is a java based visualizer of Conway's game of life.
+This project is a java based visualizer of (to start) John Conway's, game of life that he created in 1970.
 There's a way better version out there called golly, but this one is mine and i'm trying to learn things by working on it.
+Right now, I'm learning, exploring and optimizing the hashlife algorithm, as well as java idioms.

 There are many, many enhancements to make for this to be truly interesting.
 And a lot of debugging to do still.
-Once you clone this locally and can run it with java, right now it will just come up with a blank screen.
+If you clone this locally and run it with java, currently it will just come up with a blank screen.
 You will get usage at the console.
 You'll need to paste a valid RLE of a lifeform into it.
 Many can be found here:

 https://copy.sh/life/examples/